RatherRude/COVAS-NEXT-Twitch-Integration/README.md

 ### OpenAI Moderation

 When enabled, all chat messages are checked using OpenAI's moderation API before processing.
 This helps filter out inappropriate content before it reaches COVAS:NEXT.
+This is free.

 ### Immediate Reaction